Q: What size propane tank do I need for my patio heater?

 Q: Can my patio heater be used on a wooden deck?

 Patio heaters can be used on wooden decks provided that they are never left unattended.
-Like any fire, a responsible person of the age of majority must be present during all use.
+Like any fire, a responsible adult must be present at all times during use.

 Q: What is covered under warranty?